just-buildsystem/justbuild/doc/future-designs/computed-roots.md

 required in several places.
 Two computed roots are considered equal, if they are defined in the same way, i.e., repository name, target, and configuration agree.
 The repository or layer using the computed root is not part of the root definition.
+Similarly, two tree-structure roots are equal if the defining roots are equal.

+### Evaluation through serve endpoint preferred

+When determining the value of a computed root, as for every export target, the provided serve endpoint (if any) is consulted first.
+Only if it is not aware of the root, a local evaluation is carried out.
+This strategy is also applied for tree-stucture roots.

 ### Computed roots available to the user